nilslukas/nilshendriklukas.github.io/_pages/about.md

 </div>
 <br>

-<b style="color: red;">If you are interested in joining my group as a Master/PhD student, please fill out this <a href="https://docs.google.com/forms/d/1-UWRsnoiWnS19NENnNgyJ9Lt3QHPYc5Jbc_B_l5rk-A/viewform?edit_requested=true">form</a> and optionally send me a brief e-mail at "nils.lukas@mbzuai.ac.ae".
+<b style="color: red;">If you are interested in joining my group as a Master/PhD student, please fill out this <a href="https://docs.google.com/forms/d/1-UWRsnoiWnS19NENnNgyJ9Lt3QHPYc5Jbc_B_l5rk-A/viewform?edit_requested=true">form</a> and optionally send me a brief e-mail to "nils.lukas@mbzuai.ac.ae".
 </b>

 My research focuses on designing <b>secure</b> and <b>private</b> Machine Learning systems in the presence of untrustworthy